Thu 09 Apr

 Written Component

-**Candidates will be notified via email regarding their progression to the clinical/viva component approximately two weeks prior to the scheduled start date of the first clinical/viva segment, ie. by Friday 5 September 2025.
+Candidates will be notified via email regarding their progression to the clinical/viva component approximately two weeks prior to the scheduled start date of the first clinical/viva segment, ie. by Friday 8 May 2026.

-Clinical/Viva Component in Adelaide, Australia
+Clinical/Viva Component in Wellington, NZ

 Written Examination as a pre-requisite to the Clinical/Viva

-From 2025, the Fellowship Examination will be uncoupled, i.e. the outcome of the Written component and Clinical/Viva component will be released separately.
 All candidates will need to achieve at least one pass in the Written component of the Fellowship Examination in order to progress to the Clinical/Viva component of the exam.

-1) Candidates who do not meet the standard for a Pass in two written segments will not progress to the Clinical/ Viva exams.
+1) Candidates who do not meet the standard for a Pass in two written segments will not progress to the Clinical/Viva exams.
 These candidates will receive a refund of the examination fee for the Clinical/Viva Component.

 2) Candidates who meet the standard for a Pass in at least one Written segment in their specialty will be invited to sit the Clinical/Viva exams.
 All candidates in Vascular Surgery (only one written paper) will progress to the Clinical/Viva exams.